Submitting and Negotiating Sponsored Agreements through DCG for Corporate and Foundation Research

 2. School Review and Approval

 When you are ready to submit your proposal, use the same channel as you normally use for government sponsored agreements.
 Working with a research administrator (in your school, department or center), prepare your technical proposal, including a statement of work.
 Ask your research administrator to prepare a budget and to submit the proposal through TARA.
-The standard financial terms (including overhead and fringe rates) for corporate and foundation sponsors are no different than for government sponsors.
+The standard financial terms (including overhead and fringe rates) for corporate and foundation sponsors are no different than for government sponsors, with the exception of industry sponsored clinical trials.
 Reduction from standard costs or rates requires approval by your dean (or dean delegate), and are treated as an exception based on strong justification.

 - If you or any project personnel hold a financial interest in the sponsor (including consulting or speaker fees), be sure to designate your financial interest in TARA and submit a financial disclosure through disclose for review and approval.
 In particular, the university strictly limits research agreements with companies owned by university investigators (or companies in which investigators hold management positions or private equity).

 3. Submitting Your Proposal

 DCG is responsible for submitting your proposal to the sponsor.
 When your proposal is submitted, it will be accompanied by our standard terms and conditions, unless the sponsor has already provided its own standard agreement.

 - Standard terms include the right to publish research.
 While the university will accept review periods for work, it does not accept agreements that prohibit publication or treat the work as confidential

 - The university also requires ownership of intellectual property created by the university.
 The sponsor, however, generally has the ability to negotiate a license to intellectual property developed in the course of the research.